Introduction and purpose of this statement

 - any remedial action taken in response to a report or suspected case of Modern Slavery.

-This statement has been approved by the board of directors of Winton Group Limited.
+This statement has been approved by Brigid Rentoul in her capacity as a director of Winton Group Limited.